SRGSSR/srgdataprovider-ios/docs/GETTING_STARTED.md

 ## Data provider instantation and access

-At its core, the SRG Data Provider library reduces to a single data provider class, `SRGDataProvider`, which you instantiate for a service URL, for example in Swift:
+At its core the SRG Data Provider library reduces to a single data provider class, `SRGDataProvider`, which you instantiate for a service URL, for example in Swift:

 ```swift
 let dataProvider = SRGDataProvider(serviceURL: SRGIntegrationLayerProductionServiceURL())